warwick358/glowbit-skill-game-tutorial/skillgame.md

 # skillgame

-## Step 1 setup
-We will start with setting up the microbit to use the neopixal LED's in the blocks section click the "advanced" then click "extention" in this section you will need to select the neopixal extention.
-This has been done in the tutorial for you.

-## step 2
+## step 1 Setup
-Next we will create a variable calles "strip" click the "variable" tab in the blocks then make a variable call it "strip".
+We will start by create a variable calles "strip" click the "variable" tab in the blocks then make a variable call it "strip".
 Go to the "neopixal" tab and get the  "set strip" block and place it in the "on start" block.